Comic Yuri Hime

 Comic Yuri Hime (コミック百合姫, Komikku Yuri Hime) is a Japanese manga anthology magazine published by Ichijinsha.
-It began as a quarterly publication in July 2005, but was issued bimonthly on odd months from January 2011 to December 2016, when it became monthly.
+It began as a quarterly publication supplement to Monthly Comic Zero Sum in July 2005, but was issued bimonthly on odd months from January 2011 to December 2016, when it became monthly.
 Kanako Umezawa has served as Comic Yuri Hime's Editor-in-Chief since 2017.